shopsys/shopsys/docs/frontend/introduction-to-less.md

     color: red;
 }
 ```
-As a explanation of this behavior, given in example above, is that compiler is trying to find file `some-component.less` firstly in folder where is placed `b-main.less`, then in directory of `root-main.less`.
+As an explanation of this behavior, given in example above, is that compiler is trying to find a file `some-component.less` firstly in folder where is placed `b-main.less`, then in directory of `root-main.less`.
 When it could not find required file in any directory, then it will thrown an error during compiling.

-###### Example 1 - Importing files from current folder and its subfolders
+#### Example 1 - Importing files from current folder and its subfolders
-Let us have for this example following folder structure:
+Let us have for this example following folder structure.
 ```
 └── common
    └─── core